-BUSINESS AND OPERTATIONS REVIEW
+BUSINESS AND OPERATIONS REVIEW

-For the year under review, the Group continued its existing core businesses of providing customer loyalty programmes and distribution of health and beauty care products.
+For the year under review, the Group continued its existing core businesses of providing customer loyalty programmes.
+The business of distribution of health and beauty care products under the brand name of HABA has discontinued effective from 1 April 2018 due to the expiry of Distribution Agreement with HABA, Japan.

 The Information Technology industry remains extremely competitive with countless players in the industry and with ever-changing technology.

-Despite operating in a volatile foreign exchange environment in Indonesia, the Group's customer loyalty business has remained challenging, whereby customer loyalty business in Malaysia has shown a steady and entrenched with a strong customer base.
+The Group's customer loyalty business has remained challenging.
+The Group is embarking into the digital mobile application space and has launched our loyalty mobile apps in Indonesia during the year under review.
 Despite the demand of customers ordering, the Group faced some discontinuation in renewal of contract services throughout the year.
 Further, the currency risk remains a challenge for the Group.
 As for the volume, the Indonesian operations continued to be the major contributor of revenue to the Group.